bvluong/Ruby-Visualizer/README.md

 @stack_history.push( { "lineno#{lineno}" => stack_frame.stack_store } )
 ```

-At each code line, we toss the code into our `retrieve_variables` method to obtain local variable, stack frame, and state information. `binding.of_caller` is used to obtain all variable and variable values per each stack frames until it reaches back our `evaluate` method.
+At each line, we toss the code into our `retrieve_variables` method to obtain local variables, stack frames, and state information. `binding.of_caller` is used to obtain all variables and all variable values for each stack frame until it reaches our `evaluate` method.

 ```ruby
 binding.of_caller(count).eval('local_variables').each do |var|